Bhuvaneshw/PdfViewer/README.md

 You can download apk from [here](/app/release/app-release.apk)

 --------------------------------------
 Docs for v1.1.2 will be updated in future!
+Preview can be found at [https://bhuvaneshw.github.io/PdfViewer](https://bhuvaneshw.github.io/PdfViewer)
 --------------------------------------

 ## Contents